 Mexico City is the capital and most populous city of Mexico.
-With an area of some 1550 square km (600 square miles) and a population of 21 million, it is also one of the most important financial centers in the Americas.
+With an area of some 1550 square km and a population of 21 million, it is also one of the most important financial centers in the Americas.

-Mexico’s capital is both the oldest capital city in the Americas and one of two founded by Amerindians (Native Americans), the other being Quito.
-The city was originally built on an island of Lake Texcoco by the Aztecs in 1325 as Tenochtitlan, which was almost completely destroyed in the 1521 siege of Tenochtitlan, and subsequently redesigned and rebuilt in accordance with the Spanish urban standards.
+Mexico City was originally built on an island of Lake Texcoco by the Aztecs in 1325 as Tenochtitlan, which was almost completely destroyed in the 1521 siege, and later redesigned and rebuilt in accordance with the Spanish urban standards.

 This valley has no natural drainage outlet for the waters that flow from the mountainsides, making the city vulnerable to flooding.
 Drainage was engineered through the use of canals and tunnels starting in the 17th century.

 Mexico City primarily rests on what was Lake Texcoco, a system of interconnected salt and freshwater lakes.
 Only a small section of the original lake remains, located outside the Federal District, in the municipality of Atenco, State of Mexico.